paulgrayson/kanban-style/README.md

 * Your .env file will need an API token for your PivotalTracker account.
 You can find this in PivotalTracker at the bottom of your profile page.

 ## Todo
+* On projects page, load list of projects async
+* Show loading indicator at top of project page
 * Replace pivotal token in .env with a user login step
 * ...